T-Troll/alienfx-tools/Doc/alienfan-gui.md

 - F17 (G-key for Dell G-series laptops) - Enable/disable G-Mode (performance mode)

 ## Known issues
-- Application can freeze at first start for some seconds in case you have Intel CPU.
-It's normal situation, application trying to obtain Intel sensor names.
 - Fans can only be controlled in "Manual" mode (BIOS limitation), all other modes utilize BIOS-defined control values.
 - Some BIOSes limit fan RPMs to lower values under heavy system load (Power subsystem have not enough reserves for fans).
 - In case BIOS drives mode set to "Raid", SSD temperatures into fan control will be fake (always 60C) at some systems.